GI Registration in Delhi, India

-After a GI search is completed, an application for the same can be filed with the GI Registry.
+After a GI search is completed, an application for the same can be filed with the GI Registry or GI Registration.
 An application can be filed under the prescribed form for a single class or for multiple class along with prescribed fees.
 A statement of case has to be attached along with additional representations.
 In India the following types of application can be filed with the registry:

 Ordinary application: An application which is to be registered with the GI of India.

 Convention application: An application that is already registered with a convention country and is to be filed in India.
 Proof of registration in the home country to be submitted along the form.

 Single class application: Where an application for registration includes specification of goods in a single class.

 Multiple application: Where an application for registration includes specification of goods in multiple class.

 On receipt of application, the examiner scrutinizes the application and lists out deficiencies in the preliminary examination which is communicated to the applicant.
 The time period of one month is allotted to the applicant to reply to deficiencies.
 Pursuant to compliance of deficiencies, the Registrar shall constitute an Consultative Group to ascertain the correctness of particulars furnished in the application and statement of case.
 Based on the observations a final examination report is issued.
 Within the period of two months, the applicant has to incorporate such amendments or put forward his observation or apply for a hearing.
 Once the application is accepted by the Registrar, the same is published in the GI Journal.
 Any person who wants to oppose the registration can do so within period of four months of the publication of GI in the Journal.
 It can be made to the Registrar in the form of an application stating the grounds of opposition along with the prescribed fees.
 If no opposition is filed, the Registrar shall enter the GI in PART A of the Register and issue the Registration Certificate.
 The term of a registered GI is for a period of ten years which can be renewed for a further period.